-The NRAO operates a complementary, state-of-the-art suite of four radio telescope facilities for use by the scientific community, regardless of institutional or national affiliation: (1) the international Atacama Large Millimeter/submillimeter Array (ALMA); (2) the Very Large Array (VLA); (3) the Green Bank Telescope (GBT); and (4) the Very Long Baseline Array (VLBA).
+The NRAO operates two state-of-the-art radio telescope facilities for use by the scientific community, regardless of institutional or national affiliation: (1) the international Atacama Large Millimeter/submillimeter Array (ALMA), and (2) the Karl G. Jansky Very Large Array (VLA).
 Access to ALMA observing time by the North American astronomical community is enabled through the North American ALMA Science Center (NAASC).

 The NRAO collaborates with the university astronomy community to develop new instrumentation and technology, and helps train the next generation of scientists through its student, co-op, postdoctoral, and Fellowship programs.
 A new data management system will soon improve every astronomer's access to NRAO data products for research and education.